haziq-exe/TikTokAutoUploader/README.md

 pip install tiktokautouploader
 ```

-**NOTE:** IF YOU HAVE INSTALLED BEFORE, PLEASE MAKE SURE YOU HAVE LATEST VERSION INSTALLED OR ELSE YOU MIGHT FACE BUGS
+**NOTE:** IF YOU HAVE INSTALLED BEFORE, PLEASE MAKE SURE YOU UPGRADE TO THE LATEST VERSION.

 ---